The huge Horse Lubber Grasshopper grabs attention for its size, then delights with its bright pink wings.

 Lubber grasshoppers boast a much larger size than other grasshoppers and crickets.
-This particular species is known to have social youth that eventually become more solitary as they mature into adulthood.
+This particular species is not the conventional brown color.
+Instead, it is a satiny black color with yellow bands and markings on its body.
+This species is known to be very social in its youth, but it eventually becomes more solitary as it matures into adulthood.

-Young Horse Lubbers have a bright fuchsia pink hindwings that serve as a warning to their small avian predators.
+Horse Lubber Grasshoppers have a collection of visual, olfactory, and audible deterrents for would-be predators.
+Young Horse Lubbers have a bright fuchsia pink wings that serve as a warning to small avian predators.
 The contrast in color from its black body is hard to miss.
 The Horse Lubber Grasshopper also secretes a noxious, frothy substance from the thorax (chest region).
-This is also meant to deter would-be predators from pursuing it as food.
-The grasshopper will also drop to the ground and 'hiss' when disturbed; males even snap their forewings.
+This is also meant to deter would-be predators from trying to eat it.
+The grasshopper also drops to the ground and 'hisses' when it is disturbed; males even snap their forewings.

 Scientific Name: Taeniopoda eques